naturalneuralnet/habitBuilder-server/README.md

 ## Local Usage

-For the entire application to work, you must run the habitMaker-client in a separate terminal.
-You can find the code [here](https://github.com/naturalneuralnet/habitBuilder-client)
+For the entire application to work, you must run this server simultaneously with the habitMaker-client in a separate terminal.
+You can find the client code [here](https://github.com/naturalneuralnet/habitBuilder-client)

 __Changes before local usage:__
 Inside config/corsOptions.js change the allowedOrigins endpoint to the one you are running the client on.
 For example: